 Wanda Tuerlinckx is a Belgian photographer based in Amsterdam.
-Her photographs are part of the collections of the Rijksmuseum Amsterdam and the Amsterdam City Archives.
-Since 2015 Wanda has been photographing robots with a wooden camera from the 1880s using photographic paper as negatives.
-In collaboration with Erwin R. Boer, a Cognitive Robotics professor at Delft University of Technology, they have been traveling the world documenting the current robot revolution.
+Her photos are part of the collections of the Rijksmuseum Amsterdam and the Amsterdam City Archives.